 Eligibility of Department and volunteer non-government agency foster carers

-All approved Department carers, non-government placement agency foster carers who provide volunteer care in their own home, foster carers with 'Group Home Carer' status, and any person permanently residing with the foster carer or foster carer with 'Group Home Carer' status has insurance cover provided by Communities with RiskCover.
+All approved Department carers, non-government placement agency foster carers who provide volunteer care in their own home, foster carers with 'Group Home Carer' status, and any person permanently residing with the foster carer or foster carer with 'Group Home Carer' status have insurance cover with ICWA.

 The cover includes any event that has resulted from specific incidents (defined events) caused by the actions of a child in the CEO's care placed by Department.
 General wear and tear is defined as damage that naturally and inevitably occurs as a result of normal use or aging, and is not included as part of this cover.

-The RiskCover policy excludes non-government placement agencies where foster carers are in a paid arrangement to care for children in the CEO’s care.
+The ICWA policy excludes non-government placement agencies where foster carers are in a paid arrangement to care for children in the CEO’s care.

 Non-government placement agencies that provide 'fee for service' care arrangements need to contact the Department's Client Support Services on 9222 2555 to determine eligibility.